super-resolution/Locan/docs/source/properties.rst

     * `two_kernel_improvement`
         a rapidSTORM parameter describing the improvement from two kernel fitting
     * `frames_number`
-        number of frames that contributed to a merged localization
+        number of frames that contribute to a merged localization
     * `frames_missing`
         number of frames that occurred between two successive localizations